adambard/learnxinyminutes-docs/swift.html.markdown

 } while i < 5

 // The continue statement continues executing a loop at the next iteration
-// The break statement ends a swift or loop immediately
+// The break statement ends a loop immediately

 // MARK: - Functions